sghall/resonance/CONTRIBUTING.md

 * A code example or link to a repo, gist or running site.

 For visual or layout problems, images or animated gifs can help explain your issue.

-### Issue Guidelines

-Please begin the title with '[ComponentName]' where appropriate, and use a succint description. "doesn't work" doesn't help others find similar issues.

-Please don't group multiple topics into one issue, but instead each should be its own issue.

 ## Submitting a Pull Request